 The three Aegadian Islands have mountainous terrain and civil histories that date back to prehistoric times, demonstrated in rock art found inside preserved caves.
 The waters gleam with azure colors against white cliffs and beaches offer pristine opportunities for swimming and scuba diving.

 Classic architecture reflects the diverse cultures and civilizations that inhabited the islands, from Arab towers to Genovesi marinas, with contemporary culture respecting the untamed wilderness where land meets sea.
 Unique, untouched, and a secret treasure with hidden luxuries for you to enjoy in quiet seclusion.

 Highlights: Spiaggia di Cala Rossa Beach • Grotte bue marino • Island hopping in Egadi • Cave of the Camel • Scuba diving

-Glistening golden beaches, Baroque grandeur, sparkling azure seas, tremendous hiking trails, and a dramatic volcanic peak add to the luster of an island with seven UNESCO World Heritage Sites.
-From ancient Greek temples to Byzantine cathedrals, lovely vineyards to elegant chocolates, Sicily is an island of authenticity and opulence that embodies traditional Mediterranean flavor.
+Glistening golden beaches, Baroque grandeur, sparkling azure seas, tremendous hiking trails, and a dramatic volcanic peak add to the luster of an island with seven Unesco World Heritage sites.
+Our top 7 things to do in Sicily can take you from ancient Greek temples to Byzantine cathedrals, lovely vineyards to elegant chocolates, while our sample Sicily tours and vacations demonstrate the island’s authenticity and opulence, while embodying traditional Mediterranean flavor.

-Highlights: Palazzo Conte Federico • Climbing Mount Etna • Day trip to Isole dello Stagnone • Teatro Antico di Taormina | Ortigia tour
+Highlights: Palazzo Conte Federico • Climbing Mount Etna • Day trip to Isole dello Stagnone • Teatro Antico di Taormina • Ortigia tour